HicaroD/QuickEmail/README.md

 ## Help

 If you want to know how these flags work.
 You can run `./QuickEmail -h`.
-That's gonna be the output.

 ```bash
 $ ./QuickEmail -h